-If you’re ready to try a new email platform but aren’t sure which product best suits your business model, here’s a guide to help you evaluate the best email marketing software for 2018.
+If you’re ready to try a new email platform but aren’t sure which product best suits your business model, here’s a guide to help you evaluate the best email marketing software for your B2B tech organization.

 We’ve done the research on dozens of platforms (and in some cases drawn from personal experience), and then narrowed down a list for you according to what type of marketing operation you’re running, and the size of your business.
 Here are what we consider to be the best email platforms for different sized B2B companies, from startup to enterprise level.

-Best Email Marketing Software for New and Smaller Companies
+Best Email Marketing Software for New and Smaller B2B Tech Organizations

 If you’re small, it’s best to stick with the smaller software makers who understand you.